Notes on the Geography of Zimbabwe: Harare

 Europeans in the city were at their greatest density in the city's large cemetery.

-Once again, as in South Africa and even Namibia, there was a prominent stream of Jewish immigrants, here clustered.
+Once again, as in South Africa and even Namibia, Southern Rhodesia had a prominent stream of Jewish immigrants, here clustered.

 A young victim of violence in 1916.